cybercongress/cybercongress/site/content/post/game-of-links-end.md

 During the `euler` testnets, we expected some experiments with governance from the community.
 All of the governance decisions of the community pool spend during the testnet, will be migrated to `bostrom` and `cyber` networks.

-With this discipline was get partnerships between the Graph and [Confio](), [Keplr](), [Cosmos-cap]() teams.
+With this discipline was get partnerships between the knowledge Graph and [Confio](), [Keplr](), [Cosmos-cap]() teams.
 Those partnerships have and will be brought value to future Graph development.
 Also, the [cyber gift research]() was developed by Sergey Nedashkovskiy that really improved the drop mechanisms for different types of blockchain communities.
-Moreover, a lot of community members came to the `fuckgoogle` community cause of the [evangelism program]() by Sergey Simanovskiy and less by the video bounty program by Posthuman.
+Moreover, a lot of community members came to the `fuckgoogle` community cause of the [evangelism program]() by [CitizenCosmos](https://cyber.page/network/euler/hero/cybervaloper1f7nx65pmayfenpfwzwaamwas4ygmvalqwetkam) and less by the video bounty program by [POSTHUMAN](https://cyber.page/network/euler/hero/cybervaloper1ccvpcq9ffy0qd2ca8nmmpzfamtyjfc9zhhua7q).

 In the moment of rewards calculating the cyber\~Congress team decided to add additional 0.01 GCYB to each address with reward less than 1 GCYB cause of to provide availability to link in a future networks.